milasudril/geosimd/README.md

 };
 ```

-For a norm to be valid, the return value hase to satisfy the `std::totally_ordered` requirement.
+For a norm to be valid, the return value has to satisfy the `std::totally_ordered` requirement.

 A commonly used family of vector spaces are Hilbert spaces.
 A Hilbert space defines its norm as the square root of the inner product of a vector with itself.
 Hilbert space behaviour is enabled by inheriting from the `hilbert_space_mixin` class template.